Project credentials

 What is Sequant

-Claude Code is remarkably capable.
-But capability without process means results may vary — vague issues produce vague implementations, there's no formal review, and context drifts over long sessions.
+AI coding tools are remarkably capable.
+But capability without process means results vary — vague issues produce vague implementations, there's no formal review, and context drifts over long sessions.
 Sequant provides the discipline: a repeatable pipeline where every issue follows the same lifecycle.

 Each phase runs in a fresh session inside an isolated worktree.
 No context drift — code never touches main until gates pass.

-Security, types, scope, tests, build regression, and anti-patterns — checked automatically on every PR.
+AC adherence, type safety, security, scope, CI status, build verification, static analysis, and anti-pattern detection — checked automatically on every PR.

 What runs underneath